magnum/wordpress/wp-content/plugins/miniorange-saml-20-single-sign-on/readme.txt

 == Frequently Asked Questions ==

-= I am not able to configure the Identity Provider with the provided settings = Please email us at <a href="mailto:info@xecurify.com">info@xecurify.com</a> or <a href="http://miniorange.com/contact" >Contact us</a>.
+= I am not able to configure the Identity Provider with the provided settings = Please email us at <a href="mailto:samlsupport@xecurify.com">samlsupport@xecurify.com</a> or <a href="https://miniorange.com/contact" >Contact us</a>.
 You can also submit your app request from plugin's configuration page.

+= My SAML Identity Provider is not listed in the plugin or guides.
+How can I configure the plugin with my SAML IDP? = The WordPress SAML Single Sign-On plugin can be configured with any SAML compliant Identity Provider simply by exchanging the SAML metadata between the plugin and your SAML IDP.
+If you need any help in configuring the plugin, please email us at <a href="mailto:samlsupport@xecurify.com">samlsupport@xecurify.com</a>.

-= Can the plugin be configured to support multiple Identity Providers? = You can configure multiple Identity Providers like Azure AD, Azure B2C, Okta, ADFS, Keycloak, Ping, etc in the plugin and provide different Single Sign-On SSO login flow to the users.
+= Can the plugin be configured to support multiple Identity Providers? = You can configure multiple SAML Identity Providers like Azure AD, Azure B2C, Okta, ADFS, Keycloak, Ping, etc in the plugin and provide different Single Sign-On SSO login flow to the users.

-= Is the plugin compatible with hosting providers like WP Engine, Pantheon, Wordpress VIP, etc? = The Enterprise and All-Inclusive plans of our WordPress Single Sign-On SSO plugin are best suitable for multiple environments in a hosting provider.
+= Is the plugin compatible with hosting providers like WP Engine, Pantheon, WordPress VIP, etc? = The Enterprise and All-Inclusive plans of our WordPress Single Sign-On SSO SAML plugin are best suitable for multiple environments in a hosting provider.

 = Is it possible to redirect users to a particular URL after login or logout = With our WordPress Single Sign-On SSO plugin, you can set Relay State URL's to redirect users after login as well as after logout.

 = I need integration with different third party plugins like Learndash, BuddyPress, WooCommerce, Memberpress, etc installed on my WordPress site =
 We already provide support for most of the third party plugins.
-Please email us at <a href="mailto:info@xecurify.com">info@xecurify.com</a> or <a href="http://miniorange.com/contact">Contact us</a>
+Please email us at <a href="mailto:info@xecurify.com">info@xecurify.com</a> or <a href="https://miniorange.com/contact">Contact us</a>
 and we will assist you with the integration.

 = For any query/problem/request =
-Visit Help & FAQ section in the plugin OR email us at <a href="mailto:info@xecurify.com">info@xecurify.com</a> or <a href="http://miniorange.com/contact">Contact us</a>.
+Visit Help & FAQ section in the plugin OR email us at <a href="mailto:info@xecurify.com">info@xecurify.com</a> or <a href="https://miniorange.com/contact">Contact us</a>.
 You can also submit your query from plugin's configuration page.

 == Screenshots ==

 1. Connect your WordPress site with any SAML-compliant Identity Provider.
-2. Configure your Wordpress as SAML Service Provider.
+2. Configure your WordPress as SAML Service Provider.
 3. Gather Metadata for your SAML Identity Provider.
-4. Configure Attribute/Role Mapping for Users in Wordpress.
+4. Configure Attribute/Role Mapping for Users in WordPress.
-5. Add widget to enable SAML Single Sign-on.
+5. Add a widget to enable SAML Single Sign-on.
-6. Plugin-tour which guides you through entire plugin setup.
+6. Plugin-tour which guides you through the entire plugin setup.
-7. Addons which extend plugin functionality.
+7. Addons that extend plugin functionality.

 == Changelog ==

+= 5.0.0 =
+* Added PHPCS fixes

+= 4.9.32 =
+* Security fix for Open Redirect Vulnerability

+= 4.9.31 =
+* Fixes in logger functionality

+= 4.9.30 =
+* Added an option to disable assertion validity
+* Added custom Bootstrap CSS and JS
+* Updated images to webp format
+* Added Azure AD Integrations
+* Cross browser UI fixes

+= 4.9.29 =
+* Compatibility with WordPress 6.1
+* Fixes for PHP 8.1

+= 4.9.28 =
+* Fixed console warning

+= 4.9.27 =
+* Plugin delete fix

+= 4.9.26 =
+* Modified code flow for form save
+* Made Utilities class static
+* Improvements in logger flow

+= 4.9.25 =
+* Updated intel-tel library
+* Updated modenizr, Font Awesome, Time Picker libraries
+* Improved design of success and error messages
+* Added support for dynamic folder name for plugin

+= 4.9.24 =
+* Updated Bootstrap version
+* Sanitization fixes for global variables

+= 4.9.23 =
+* Removed role mapping for existing users

+= 4.9.22 =
+* Fixed a bug with post login redirection
+* Fixed RelayState URL

+= 4.9.21 =
+* Sanitization and Escaping fixes
+* Role Mapping fix

+= 4.9.20 =
+* Introduced Error Codes
+* Removed some obsolete functions

+= 4.9.19 =
+* Fixed UI compatibility with all themes

 = 4.9.18 =
 * Minor UI fixes